djmcqueen/Getting_and_Cleaning_Data/CodeBook.md

 5. Joins in the activity_labels.txt data, so more descriptive activity names can be shown.
 6. Modifies the column labels to have appropriate (and more descriptive) names.<br />
     - Also cleans up messy characters, and unifies formatting style for the column labels.
-7. Uses ddply to calculate the mean value of each measurement, for each test subject and each activity they performed.<br />
+7. Calculates the mean value of each measurement with ddply, for each test subject and activity they performed.<br />
     - Sorts the data by Subject_ID and Activity, for easy reading.
 6. Writes the result to disk in your working directory, called 'tidyData.txt'